7 Nontraditional Nursing Careers that Give Back

-Learn about seven “give back” nursing programs for the non-traditional nurse career.
+Learn about seven give back nursing programs for nontraditional nursing careers.

 As the health care field becomes increasingly complex and specialized, more and more nurses are finding steady, rewarding nursing careers beyond the traditional hospital setting.
 Nursing programs, such as forensic nursing, military nursing and legal nurse consulting are opening doors—and paychecks—to the savvy nurse.
-If you have a fascination with cutting-edge medicine, or want to explore new places and meet new people, check out seven rewarding careers in nursing.
+If you have a fascination with cutting-edge medicine, or want to explore new places and meet new people, check out seven nontraditional nursing careers.

 Getting started as a travel nurse: You must be a registered nurse and have at least one year of experience in a hospital setting.
 When you’re ready to work, travel nurse staffing agencies can help place you in a job.
 Be sure to ask about licensure options since RNs must be licensed in the state they work in.